-The Board of directors has a mix of experience, skills, both technical and commerical, and personal qualities that seek to deliver the strategy of the Company.
+The Board of directors has a mix of experience, skills, both technical and commercial, and personal qualities that seek to deliver the strategy of the Company.
 The Company will ensure that the directors have the necessary up-to-date experience, skills and capabilities to deliver the Company strategy and targets.
 If the Company identifies an area where additional skills are required, the Company will often contract an appropriately qualified third party to advise as required.
 Each director is listed on the 'About Pantheon' section of the Company's website and in the annual report along with a clear description of their role and experience.
-The Company recognises that it currently has a limited diversity, including a lack of gender balance, and this will be considered in future recruitment decisions if the board decides that additional directors are required.
+The board is comprised of 7 directors of which 2 are female.